anfieldeire/backup_program/README.md

 Prerequisites:
 	- Run as user with permissions to both the folder to zip and the destination directory
 	- The variables are contained in backup_config
+	- Configure the email account, and the user to send to, in backup_config

 This program does the following -